chaubeyuttam07/Realtime_tracker/README.md

 <P><H3>ABOUT</H3><BR>
 This web application help us to loacate user who are connected to you through this application  </P>
 🌐 Framework : NodeJs
+🔧 soket.io - Real time update of location

 ![Demo App](/public/screenshort/1.png)

+![Link to visit App]  <a src="https://realtime-tracker-tfn7.onrender.com/">click here</a>